fuzziqersoftware/resource_dasm/README.md

 * LowMemoryGlobals.hh: Structure definition and field lookup for Classic Mac OS low-memory global variables
 * ResourceFile.hh: Loaded representation of a resource archive, with decoding functions for many types
 * TrapInfo.hh: Index of Classic Mac OS 68K system calls

+## Using m68kdasm

+Using m68kdasm is fairly straightforward.
+Run `m68kdasm --help` for a full list of options.

+Currently m68kdasm can disassemble these types of data:
+* Raw 68K, PowerPC, or x86 code
+* PEFF (Classic Mac OS PowerPC application) files
+* DOL (Nintendo Gamecube application) files
+* REL (Nintendo Gamecube library) files
+* PE (Windows EXE/DLL/etc.) files
+* ELF files

+Some of these formats support CPU architectures that m68kdasm does not support; if it encounters one of these, it prints the code segments as data segments instead.

 ## Using m68kexec